Police officer sentenced for sexually inappropriate relationship with teen

 A South Auckland police officer was caught having a sexually inappropriate online relationship with a young teenage girl in Texas - and he has lost a bid to keep his name and the details of the case permanently suppressed.

-Gavin Giles was sentenced this morning in the Auckland District Court after pleading guilty to a charge of exposing a young person to indecent material.

-Giles, 47, admitted to a charge of indecent communication with a person under 16.
+Gavin Giles, 47, was sentenced this morning in the Auckland District Court after pleading guilty to a charge of indecent communication with a person under 16.

 He left the police soon after the charges were laid.